 6 Results

-A view of the Cross of Sacrifice at the Bomana War Cemetery near Port Moresby.
-The cemetery is the final resting place of more than 3,800 Allied service members - Australian and Papuan - who successfully fought to prevent the Japanese Empire from taking Papua New Guinea in World War II.
+A view of the Cross of Sacrifice at the Bomana War Cemetery near Port Moresby, Papua New Guinea.
+The cemetery is the final resting place of more than 3,800 Allied service members -- Australian and Papuan -- who fought to prevent the Japanese Empire from taking Papua New Guinea in World War II.
 Photo courtesy of the US Marine Corps/ Cpl.
 William Hester.

-Another view of the Bomana War Cemetery near Port Moresby.
-The cemetery contains the graves of over 3,800 Allied service members - Australian and Papuan - who successfully fought to prevent the Japanese Empire from taking Papua New Guinea in World War II.
+A view of the Bomana War Cemetery near Port Moresby, Papua New Guinea.
+The cemetery contains the graves of over 3,800 Allied service members -- Australian and Papuan -- who fought to prevent the Japanese Empire from taking Papua New Guinea in World War II.
 Photo courtesy of the US Marine Corps/ Cpl.
 William Hester.